The application period for Spring 2019 is now open.

 Designed for students and recent graduates with a demonstrated interest in international affairs, the Pacific Council Junior Fellows Program is an opportunity for individuals of junior professional background to gain experience in international relations through a member-based non-profit.
-Individuals selected will complete projects in the departments of Communications, Programs, Initiatives, and Development.
+Individuals selected will complete projects in the departments of Development, Initiatives, and Communications.
 Tasks will include but are not limited to: assistance with event programming, logistics, writing, editing, research, membership administration, and general administrative assistance.
 Additionally, Fellows will produce a term project advancing a key organizational priority and present their findings to the Pacific Council staff upon the completion of their Fellowship.

 Positions are open in the following departments: